 - click the link to continue to the external site.

-- User Sessions - If a user continues to the external site, are they not logged out of their current Vanilla session.
-(This does not affect the Session Timeout settings; the user simply loses the tab that hosted the Vanilla community, unless the Link Types addon is enabled or they've right-clicked to open the link in a new tab/window.)
+NOTE: Users who continue to the external site are not logged out of their current Vanilla session.
+(This does not affect the Session Timeout settings; the user simply loses the active tab that hosted the Vanilla community, unless the Link Types addon is enabled or they've right-clicked to open the link in a new tab/window.)

 Trusted Domains